auth0/docs/articles/connections/enterprise/o365-deprecated.md

 ![](/media/articles/connections/enterprise/o365-deprecated/o365-portal-3.png)

-## 3. Generate the ClientId and ClientSecret
+## 3. Generate the *ClientId* and *ClientSecret*

+Once you have completed the form, click **GENERATE CLIENT ID**.
+Your `ClientId` and `ClientSecret` will appear on the page.

-Copy the `ClientId` and `ClientSecret` into your connection settings.
-This is your last chance to copy the `ClientSecret` in Office 365!
-It is not shown anywhere else once you close this window.
+This is your only opportunity in Office 365 to copy the `ClientSecret`, it is not shown anywhere else once this window is closed.

 ![](/media/articles/connections/enterprise/o365-deprecated/o365-portal-4.png)

+In your Auth0 dashboard, select **Connections > Enterprise**, then select **Office 365**.

+Copy the `ClientId` and `ClientSecret` from the Seller Dashboard into your Office 365 connection settings on this page.